-From assisting with selecting the right balustrade system through to installing it as a time that is convenient to you, our expert team is always ready to help.
-We have created a three step system to make sure that you have the right system, glass type and safety level.
+From assisting with selecting the right balustrade, through to installing it at a time that is convenient to you, our expert team is always ready to help.
+We have created a three step process to make sure that you have the right system, glass type and safety level.

 We recommend using a SentryGlas interlayer between two pieces of glass for added strength and protection

 Step 1.
 Choose a system